freqkflag/nightshade-ai-hub/README.md

 # 🧠 SnareDrop AI Hub

 Welcome to **SnareDrop AI Hub** — your all-in-one, self-hosted AI stack powered by open models and terminal sorcery.
-This system gives you a local-first, Warp-like terminal AI assistant, real-time chat interfaces, flow-based automation tools, and full Ollama-backed LLM power — all running on your VPS.
+This system gives you a local-first, Warp-like terminal AI assistant, real-time LLM chat, and drag-and-drop workflow tools.
+All, 100% local.

 > 🔐 100% Private | ⚡️ Local Models | 🧩 Modular | ☠️ Warp-on-steroids for Linux nerds